guanicoe/ESPBug_PIO/README.md

 [![Build Status](https://travis-ci.com/guanicoe/ESPBug_PIO.svg?branch=master)](https://travis-ci.com/guanicoe/ESPBug_PIO)

+# Restructure of the initial project [https://github.com/willmendil/ESPBug](https://github.com/willmendil/ESPBug) to use plateformIO
+The idea is to make the development easier.

 # ESPBug

 ESPBug is a rogue captive portal program which runs on the ESP8266 dev board, such as the NodeMCU (clones included).
 It is a social engennering tool which generates a WiFi network of a given name alluring people to connect  to it and enter some credential.